Essential household contents grant

 Income test (how much you earn)

-Your gross (before tax) weekly income must be less than:
+Your gross (before tax) weekly income must be less than or equal to:

 The income of any other adult/s in the household is not included.